2026 Buyer's Guide · Ecommerce QA

 Starting manual-only and planning to "add automation later" creates regression debt that compounds each sprint.
 Start automating stable flows from week one.

-How to Evaluate an Ecommerce QA Staff Augmentation Partner
+How Should You Evaluate an Ecommerce QA Staff Augmentation Partner?

 Use this during vendor shortlisting.
 These ten criteria predict delivery success most reliably in commerce QA engagements.